SouhailKrs/SouhailKrs/README.md

 ### ***Hello there*** 👋 :

-I am Souhail Krissaane a computer science student at ESPRIT.
-Through my studies and research, I have built a solid foundation in software development.
-My practical experience includes creating websites, mobile, and desktop apps through internships and personal projects.
-I am looking forward to applying my skills and knowledge in a professional environment.
+I am Souhail Krissaane, a software engineering student at ESPRIT.
+I have a strong foundation in software development, with experience in building websites, mobile , and desktop apps.
+I have gained this experience through my studies, research, internships, and personal projects.
+I am eager to apply my skills and knowledge in a professional setting.